 An interview can be nerve-racking, especially if you interview in front of a panel of people.
 The most important tip is: do not let your nerves get the best of you.
 You made it to this point based on what you bring to the table.
 Be confident.

 Before the Interview

 Research: You should have already done your research on the company, the position you are interviewing for and the hiring manager (if possible) before even sending your resume.
 However, review all the company information again before your interview.

 Review: It does not hurt to review common interview questions, especially if this is your first interview.
 Pick a friend or family member to discuss these questions with or role play for the interview.
 It is even more beneficial if the person you practice with is in your field.
 Encourage this person to also throw in a question or two that you may not have prepared for already.

 *Remember, when you get to your interview it is not a role-playing scenario and you do not want to sound robotic.
 Role-playing is used to make you comfortable speaking, not a rehearsal for a performance.

 Prepare: There are a few items to prepare for your interview: what you will wear, what to bring and what you will say.

 What to wear: Plan out an outfit that fits the company culture (based on your research), keeping in mind the more professional, the better.
 It is better to be overdressed than underdressed.

 What to bring: Print out extra copies of your resume, cover letter, portfolio, etc. as more individuals may be in the interview than you expected.
 Also, bring pens and a notepad to take notes.
-DO NOT bring your cell phone or turn or cell phone off before the interview.
+DO NOT bring your cell phone.
+If you do, turn it off before the interview.

 What to say: Prepare a few questions for the interviewee.
 The hiring manager will think you are engaged and have done your research.